How to run Multilogin 6 in a Docker container

 Before you start

-- A Docker Hub account to download the necessary images for building your container (for example, a Linux distribution)
+- A Docker Hub account to download required images

-- A Multilogin 6 account to use the application inside your container
+- A Multilogin 6 account to use the app inside your container

 Docker Engine is designed to run directly on Linux.
 For other operating systems like Windows or macOS you'll need to use Docker Desktop.

-To build a Docker container, you'll need a Dockerfile in your project directory.
-This file defines your container's configuration.
-Here's an example Dockerfile:
+To create a container, you’ll need a Dockerfile in your project directory.
+This file configures the container.

 # Use an official base image with a compatible OS